 1 - Keep the Purpose of Your Project in Mind: Select audio that better suits your objective and fits your audience's expectations.

 2 - Avoid Loud Levels: Ensure that the audio does not overpower your primary content.

-One of the first issues with royalty-free music is when the audio is too loud.
-Creators may not be experienced editors, so they simply overcompensate when including audio in their projects.
-Especially when they like the music too much.
-This is often the wrong approach.
-Whether you are creating a video, app, game or audiobook, you do not want the audio to overshadow your primary content.
+One of the common mistakes when using royalty-free music is when the audio is too loud.
+This can happen when creators are not experienced editors, and they simply overcompensate when including audio in their projects.
+This can be especially true if they like the music too much.
+This can be a problem as it can cause the audio to overpower the primary content of the project.

 “It took you two weeks to create that masterpiece and then you finalize it with cheesy free overused stock music?”

 5 -Select Music that Fits Your Project: Avoid using audio that simply doesn't fit in your project.